Fallout (American TV series): Casting

-In February 2022, Walton Goggins was cast in a lead role as Cooper Howard, a Hollywood actor who became a Ghoul after the bombs fell.
+In February 2022, Walton Goggins was cast in a lead role as Cooper Howard, a Hollywood actor who became a ghoul after the bombs fell.
 In March 2022, Ella Purnell joined the cast as a peppy Vault-Dweller.
 In June 2022, Kyle MacLachlan (Hank MacLean), Xelia Mendes-Jones (Dane) and Aaron Moten (Maximus) joined as regulars.
 In October 2023, additional casting including Sarita Choudhury (Moldaver), Michael Emerson (Dr. Siggi Wilzig), Leslie Uggams (Betty Pearson) and Zach Cherry (Woody Thomas) was announced.

 In November 2024, Macaulay Culkin joined the cast for the second season in an undisclosed role.
 In August 2025, it was revealed that Justin Theroux would portray Robert House for the second season.

+In May 2026, Aaron Paul joined the cast for the third season, and both Annabel O'Hagan and Dave Register were promoted to series regulars.
+In June 2026, Manny Jacinto, Emily Mortimer, and Thomasin McKenzie joined the cast in recurring roles.

 Filming

 An overhead shot of Kolmanskop, Namibia, which was used for filming shots in the wasteland.

 Principal photography began on July 5, 2022, in New Jersey, New York and Utah, and was shot on 35mm film.
 Wasteland scenes were additionally filmed in Kolmanskop, a former mining operation-turned-ghost town, as well as on Namibia's infamous Skeleton Coast.
 The desolate location is where desert sands meet the sea, where the western Namib Desert reaches Namibia's South Atlantic coastline.
 As a result of the treacherous seas offshore, the "skeleton" coast is dotted with both historic and recent shipwrecks; some scenes were filmed at the wreck of the Eduard Bohlen.
 Historic Wendover Airfield in Wendover, Utah served as the filming location of the initial Brotherhood of Steel base.
 This location has a unique atomic history connection as it is the airfield where the 509th Composite Group trained for the atomic missions in World War II.
 Nolan directed the first three episodes of the series, with Stuart Dryburgh and Teodoro Maniaci as cinematographers.

 Filming for the second season occurred in Los Angeles and Toronto, to take advantage of a $25 million tax incentive offered by California.
 Filming was scheduled to begin in November 2024, and had begun by early December that same year.
 Filming was paused in January 2025, due to the Los Angeles fires.
 Filming for the second season wrapped on May 7, 2025.